MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxeventlogging.md

-﻿---
+---
-Description: 'The FaxEventLogging configuration object is used by a fax client application to configure the event logging categories used by the fax service.
-You can specify the level of detail at which the fax service logs events in the application log.' ms.assetid: 'c46f1b55-8211-4c9b-a622-356f2ea2db36'
+Description: The FaxEventLogging configuration object is used by a fax client application to configure the event logging categories used by the fax service.
+You can specify the level of detail at which the fax service logs events in the application log. ms.assetid: c46f1b55-8211-4c9b-a622-356f2ea2db36
 title: FaxEventLogging object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxEventLogging object